-The Service Level KPI measures your ability to deliver the standard of service agreed upon in the Service Level Agreement (SLAs) provided to your customers.
-A SLA is your call center's promise of maintaining a certain standard of service to your clients and customers and, typically speaking, the SLA will specify that your call center is committed to answering a set percentage of calls within a certain number of seconds, such as answering 75% of calls within 20 seconds.
+An SLA is your call center's promise of maintaining a certain standard of service to your clients and customers, and, typically speaking, the SLA will specify that your call center is committed to answering a set percentage of calls within a certain number of seconds, such as answering 75% of calls within 20 seconds.

-It's important to monitor service level in real time, as it provides an active barometer of your call center's current performance.
-If service level is fluctuating, you need to know about it immediately in order to solve the problem.
+It's important to monitor service levels in real-time, as it provides an active barometer of your call center's current performance.
+If the service level is fluctuating, you need to know about it immediately in order to solve the problem.
 Service level may be influenced by a range of issues, such as unexpectedly high call volume, unplanned service outages, or high agent absenteeism.

 - Service-level agreement: A contract where service providers commit to delivering a set standard of service to clients and/or customers.